One-com/digest/README.md

 with data's keys and values URL-encoded as the request body.

 The Content-Type header is set to application/x-www-form-urlencoded.
-To set other headers, use NewRequest and DefaultClient.Do.
+To set other headers, use http.NewRequest and DefaultClient.Do.

 When err is nil, resp always contains a non-nil resp.Body.
 Caller should close resp.Body when done reading from it.